deand925/Coding_Quiz/README.md

 ## Description

 Created an user application that generates generates a quiz.
 When the user answers a question correctly they recieve a point.
 When they answer a question incorrectly 5 seconds is subtracted.
+At the end of the quiz if the user score is in the top 5 all time scores they will be prompted to save initals.
+Then the user intials will be displayed.

 ## Website URL